DigitalPublishingToolkit/TODManual/md/Manual.md

 ### Step 3.2 Prepare folder // commit to master

-Copy folders from this repository (TOD manual) to your own theory on demand repository:
+Copy folders from this repository (TODManual) to your own theory on demand repository:

 - Make sure you copy all folders and make files.
 - Make sure your manuscript(s) are saved as .docx files and move them to the .docx folder, replacing the Test-chapter.docx file.
 - Avoid any special characters in the title and number them properly: 01colophone, 02introduction, 03chapter1 etc.
-- Copy all you images in the imgs folder in the md folder
+- Copy all your images in the imgs folder of your md folder.

 ![](imgs/Folder3.png)
 ![](imgs/Folder4.png)